marklogic/marklogic-ai-examples/docs/rag-examples/rag-java.md

 You can alter the value of the `-Pquestion=` parameter to be any question you wish.

-Note as well that if you have tried the [Python langchain examples](../rag-langchain-python/README.md), you will notice some differences in the results.
-These differences are primarily due to the different prompts used by langchain and langchain4j.
+Note as well that if you have tried the [Python LangChain examples](rag-python.md), you will notice some differences in the results.
+These differences are primarily due to the different prompts used by LangChain and langchain4j.
 See [the langchain4j documentation](https://docs.langchain4j.dev/intro) for more information on prompt templates when using langchain4j.